Steve Sloan

 Stephen Charles Sloan (August 19, 1944 – April 14, 2024) was an American professional football player who became a college football coach and athletics administrator.
 He played in college as a quarterback at the University of Alabama from 1962 to 1965 and then spent two seasons in the National Football League (NFL) with the Atlanta Falcons (1966–1967).
-Sloan then returned to his alma mater as an assistant coach (1968-1970), and then served one year each as an offensive coordinator at Florida State (1971) and Georgia Tech (1972).
+Sloan then returned to his alma mater as an assistant coach (1968–1970), and then served one year each as an offensive coordinator at Florida State (1971) and Georgia Tech (1972).
 At Florida State he was on the staff with linebackers coach Bill Parcells.
 Sloan then got his first head coaching job at Vanderbilt University (1973–1974), where he brought Parcells with him, and at his next job at Texas Tech University (1975–1977), he made Parcells the defensive coordinator.
 Sloan then went on to the University of Mississippi (1978–1982), and Duke University (1983–1986), compiling a career record of 68–86–3.
 He returned to Vanderbilt to serve as offensive coordinator for one year (1990) before retiring from coaching.
-He also served as the athletic director at the University of Alabama (1987-1989), the University of North Texas (1991-1993), University of Central Florida (1993-2002), and the University of Tennessee at Chattanooga (2002-2006), before his retirement in 2006.
+He also served as the athletic director at the University of Alabama (1987–1989), the University of North Texas (1991–1993), University of Central Florida (1993–2002), and the University of Tennessee at Chattanooga (2002–2006), before his retirement in 2006.
 In 2000, Sloan was inducted into the Tennessee Sports Hall of Fame.
 He died on April 14, 2024, at the age of 79.

 Early life

 Steve Sloan was born in Austin, Texas, on August 19, 1944, to C.L.
 "Preacher" and Virginia Byrd Sloan.
-His father served in the U.S. Air Force, and the family moved regularly before settling in Cleveland, Tennessee in 1953.
-Sloan attended Bradley County High School where he was the quarterback on the football team, and also played baseball, basketball, and golf.
+His father served in the U.S. Air Force, and the family moved regularly before settling in Cleveland, Tennessee, in 1953.
+Sloan attended Bradley Central High School where he was the quarterback on the football team, and also played baseball, basketball, and golf.
 He graduated in 1962 with academic honors.
 That year his school won state championships in football, basketball, and track.
 While at Bradley, Sloan earned all-state honors in football and basketball and was named one of the top prep golfers in the state.